Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 1. Explore Manuel Antonio National Park

-Times: Keep in mind that opening hours are from 7am to 4pm every day of the year except for Tuesdays and all holidays.
+Times: Keep in mind that opening hours are from 7 am to 4 pm every day of the year except for Tuesdays and all holidays.

-Tickets: A day pass/enterance ticket into the park costs $18.08.
-There is a discounted rate for children aged 2 to 11, and is available for just $5.65.
+Tickets: A day pass/entrance ticket into the park costs $18.08.
+There is a discounted rate for children aged 2 to 11, and it is available for just $5.65.
 Tickets can be purchased online in advance to make your entrance into the park even easier (this will also save you time standing in line for a ticket).

 Tips:

-• Leave Your Food & Plastics at Home — You can’t take disposable plastics or food items into the park.
+Leave Your Food & Plastics at Home — You can’t take disposable plastics or food items into the park.
 You are permitted to bring a reusable water bottle, and tripods are permitted, but disposable items and food will be taken at the entrance.
-The park is meticulously taken care of to make sure it’s environment is preserved — and with so many monkeys around, they don’t want them getting into your bags and trying to grab your food!
+The park is meticulously taken care of to make sure its environment is preserved — and with so many monkeys around, they don’t want them getting into your bags and trying to grab your food!

 2. Kayak Through the Mangroves